rbind/apreshill/content/post/2020-12-20-modern-blogdown/index.markdown

 + [Athanasia Mowinckel's post: *Changing your blogdown workflow*](https://drmowinckels.io/blog/changing-you-blogdown-workflow/)

-The tidyverse team was an early blogdown adopter, and certainly felt their fair share of frustrations too.
-In an effort to design some of those away, there is a new experimental Hugo website building package in town, named [hugodown](https://hugodown.r-lib.org/).
-Because hugodown is actively under development, and may never be available on CRAN,  	:rotating_light: tread here with caution :rotating_light:.
+:rotating_light: tread here with caution :rotating_light:.

-Nevertheless, I thought it would be fun to take my original blogdown post, and see if I could trace the same process of building a Hugo website using hugodown.
+Nevertheless, I thought it would be fun to take my original blogdown post, and see if I could trace the same process of building a Hugo website using modern-day blogdown for 2021.
 I also wanted to add details about using the Hugo Academic theme, based on questions I get during workshops and that I see on the RStudio Community forums.

-So if you are feeling fearless and want to live on the bleeding edge, read on to give hugodown a spin along with me.
+So if you are feeling fearless and want to live on the bleeding edge, read on to give the development version of blogdown a spin along with me.

 ![](https://media.giphy.com/media/l0G19cFS7nkpGaOLC/giphy.gif)